brenapp/tm-switcher/README.md

 - Make sure your LAN allows connections between devices!
 We will deploy our own router attached to the upstream network for our events.
 This is strongly recommended if you use tablet scoring or multiple computers in your tournament.
 Additionally, make sure that connections at the following ports are allowed between devices on your network: `80`, `4455`

-- Due to a quirk in the `atem-connection` module, ATEM control over USB is not supported.
+- ATEM control over USB is not supported due to a quirk in the control protocol.
 You will need to ensure that your switcher is connected to the network.
 Most ATEM switchers assign themselves static IPs (usually 192.168.10.240), so make sure that your router is able to assign that IP.
 Use the ATEM Setup utility over USB to connect

-If your event runs into trouble with this tool, don't hesitate to contact me!
+If your event has trouble with this tool, please contact me!

+## Disclaimer

+This software is not officially supported by DWAB, VEX Robotics, or the REC Foundation.
+Event Partners utilizing TM Switcher are doing so at their own risk.
+This software is licensed under the MIT License, which permits commercial and non-commercial uses.
+The author disclaims all liability for running this software at your events.